haiku/website/content/blog/pulkomandy/2017-02-28_haiku_monthly_activity_report_february_2017.md

 There are some good news about the beta1 release this month.

-First, not mentionned above are a lot of package updates in the repositories, in order to keep them close to the release branches at haikuports.
+First, not mentioned above are a lot of package updates in the repositories, in order to keep them close to the release branches at haikuports.

 But more importantly, the move of the haiku website and forums to new hosting was